clarkedarkmatter/carrieforky-0d637/content/pages/index.md

     colors: colors-a
     backgroundSize: inset
     title: Why Should You Vote For Carrie Sanders McKeehan?
-    text: |
+    text: >
+      Why should you vote for Carrie?
 Watch the video below to hear more about Carrie and her campaign.
     badge:
       type: Badge
       styles: